mike-hanson/jsSubstitute/README.md

 var names = ['doThis', 'doThat'];
 var mySub = substitute.for(names);
 ```
-Now you have your substitute your can continue the Arrange step of the test and pass it as a dependency to another object or function.
+Now you have your substitute you can continue the Arrange step of the test and pass it as a dependency to another object or function.
 Something like this (details of the full set of options for configuring a substitute will follow)

 ```javascript
 mySub.callsThrough('method1');
 var mySut = new MyObject(mySub);
 ```
-Once all is arranged you can Act by doing something with your system under test that interacts with the substitute.
+Once all is arranged you can Act by doing something with your system under test to trigger interaction with the substitute.

 ```javascript
 mySut.doSomething();